spurs v notts forest match reports

 Attendance : - 27,996

-04.01.1975 Having sacked their manager Allan Brown, Forest were up against it and when Kinnear, Duncan and Perryman linked play to set up Martin Chivers with the opening to score on 35 minutes from close range their fans were silenced.
+04.01.1975 Having sacked their manager Allan Brown, Forest were up against it and when Kinnear, Duncan and Perryman linked play to set up Martin Chivers with the opening to score on 35 minutes from a couple of yards out, their fans were silenced.

 However, Spurs were forced into a replay when Perryman's foul on Ian Bowyer got Forest a free-kick on the edge of the area.
 George Lyall knocked the ball to Dave Jones and his left foot shot flew in from 25 yards to take the tie on to White Hart Lane.